Getting a good night's sleep

 If you struggle to fall asleep at night, or if your sleep just isn’t as restful as it should be, here are some things to keep in mind:

-- Make sure you have adequate room in your bed.
+- Make sure you have enough room in your bed.
 If your bed is too small, cramped conditions may contribute to restlessness.

 - Make sure you have a mattress that offers the comfort and support you need.